Meharban-Singh/marking-script/README.md

 Any more columns can be added for marker's reference.

 The HEADING_COLUMN can have a value 'total' (should NOT be bold) and if it does, it will add the total of all the questions to the _feedback.txt_ file (total will be grabbed from the column that comes before the FEEDBACK_COLUMN).
 So its a goooood idea to have the marks achieved column right before the FEEDBACK_COLUMN.
 See sample folder for examples.

+# Update Script

+Creates a new duplicated excel file where a set range of cells from one source sheet are copied over to all the other sheets in the workbook.
+Useful when there is a need to update marks rubrics for all students after part-marking.

+## How to use

+Run `python update.py <excel sheet file path>`.